Subscribe

 • Include a follow up statement in the closing, something like, “I will contact you early next week to discuss this job opportunity.”

-• Check out Sample cover letters to get a good feel of how a typical cover letter should appear.
+• Check out sample cover letters to get a good feel of how a typical cover letter should appear.

 • Always ensure the letter is addressed to an individual, if possible.